Caroline Wozniacki Diagnosed with Rheumatoid Arthritis, Will Continue Playing

 Caroline Wozniacki revealed Thursday that she has been diagnosed with rheumatoid arthritis.

 "In the beginning, it was a shock.
-Just you feel like you're the fittest athlete out there, or that's in my head, that's what I'm known for, and all of a sudden you have this to work with," Wozniacki told reporters.
+You feel like you're the fittest athlete out there, or that's in my head, that's what I'm known for, and all of a sudden you have this to work with," Wozniacki told reporters, per CNN.com's George Ramsay.
+"It is what it is, and you just have to be positive and work with it, and there are ways that you can feel better so that's great."

 Wozniacki, 28, made the announcement following her loss to Elina Svitolina at the WTA Finals.

-"I think I didn't want to talk about it obviously during the year because I don't want to give anyone the edge or thinking that I'm not feeling well, but I have been feeling well," Wozniacki said.
+"I think I didn't want to talk about it obviously during the year because I don't want to give anyone the edge or thinking that I'm not feeling well, but I have been feeling well," Wozniacki said, according to Steve Gardner of USA Today.

-She said the diagnosis came before the U.S. Open.
-She began feeling symptoms of the disease after her elimination from Wimbledon.

 She said the diagnosis came before the U.S. Open.
 The Dane began feeling symptoms of the disease after her elimination from Wimbledon.